vieapps/Components.WebSockets/README.md

 Messages are received automatically via parallel tasks, and you only need to assign **OnMessageReceived** event for handling its.

-Sending messages are the same **net.vieapps.Components.WebSockets.ManagedWebSocket**, with a little different: the first argument - you need to specify a WebSocket connection (by an identity) for sending your messages.
+Sending messages are the same as **ManagedWebSocket**, with a little different: the first argument - you need to specify a WebSocket connection (by an identity) for sending your messages.

 ```csharp
 Task SendAsync(Guid id, ArraySegment<byte> buffer, WebSocketMessageType messageType, bool endOfMessage, CancellationToken cancellationToken);